Ctmax-ui/Grocery_Mart/README.md

-# This is a ecommarse website
+# This is a ecommarse website for shopping